Kerberos for SQL Server and SharePoint the easy way

 Dmytro Andriychenko's Summary

-I am a flexible senior data and systems integration professional who enjoys a challenge of both technical and personal nature.
-I am particularly intersted in projects involving novel clashes of technologies prompting unusual approaches or organisational challenges.
+I am a keen data and systems integration professional who enjoys a challenge of both technical and personal nature.
+I am particularly interested in projects involving novel clashes of technologies prompting unusual approaches or organisational challenges.
 I love performance tuning and optimising IT system infrastructures.

 These are main areas of my technical expertise:

-- SQL Server Development, especially Enterprise Data Warehouse design and implementation
+- SQL Server Development, especially Enterprise Data Warehouse and OLAP design and implementation

 - Microsoft BI: complete stack of SSIS, SSAS, SSRS and SharePoint BI